 There are times when writing is easy, really easy.
 More often than not, writing is damn hard.

 Where to start.

 Write.
 Get your 10,000 hours in as soon as possible.
 Write when you don’t feel like it.
 Write even if the story totally sucks.
 Just keep going.
 Practice really does make perfect.

 Workshop.
-Once you’ve got something show, give to other people (preferably writers) and get their feedback.
-If can be intimidating but it is the fastest way to improve.
-All writers have blind spots to their work and having others read your work will expose those so you can fix them.
+Once you’ve got something to share, give it to other people (preferably writers) and get their feedback.
+It can be intimidating but it is the fastest way to improve.
+All writers have blind spots in their work and having others read your work will expose those, then you can fix them.
 Eventually you will see them on your own and you will be on your way to being a better writer.

 Habits.
 If you write every day or the same day every week or month, it doesn’t matter in the sense that your brain loves pattern.
 If you create a pattern it will prompt you do that thing even when you are in the middle of something completely different.
 Habit primes your brain to get ready for the next activity.
 If you are already primed, the creativity has a lot easier time of flowing.
 So create a habit, whatever days and times work for you just make sure you push through the initial few weeks to form that habit.

 Take classes.
 I started at my community college taking the same creative writing class with the same teacher several times.
 There are tons of online classes.
 I recommend SavvyAuthors.com.
 If you can’t take a class then read books about the craft of writing.